 I’m a big fan of trekking poles for hiking because they help reduce the strain on my knees when I walk downhill, they improve my balance when I’m hiking over rough ground or crossing streams, and they are useful for establishing a good walking rhythm when synchronized with your arms.
 But there’s no such thing as a free lunch and before you run out and buy a pair of hiking poles, it’s important to understand the pros and cons of using them and how to use them properly for the greatest benefit.

 - Improve balance when walking across rough terrain and stream crossings

 - Help establish a walking rhythm

-- Multi-purpose item that can be used to pitch ultralight shelters
+- A multi-purpose item that can be used to pitch tarps or ultralight tents

-- Arm motion increases amount of energy required
+- Arm motion increases the amount of energy required

-- Leaning forward on poles reduces biomechanical efficiency of carrying a backpack
+- Leaning forward on poles reduces the biomechanical efficiency of carrying a backpack

 - Improper reliance on straps can lead to injury on falls due to wrist entrapment